 All employees have a responsibility to act in the Company's best interest.
-A potential or actual conflict of interest arises when an employee's personal interests conflict, or appear to conflict with his or her objectivity and loyalty to the Company.
-For example, conflict of interest may arise when an employee has a close personal, family or business connection to an individual or company that is one of our customers, contractors or suppliers.
+A potential or actual conflict of interest arises when an employee's personal interests conflict, or appear to conflict with their objectivity and loyalty to the Company.
+For example, conflict of interest may arise when an employee has a close personal, family or business connection to an individual or company that is one of our clients, contractors or suppliers.